 Our Magical Terroir

-Our Vineyard is positioned on the bank of Lake Moodemere, part of the Murray River System.
+Our vineyard is positioned on the bank of Lake Moodemere, part of the Murray River System.
 It is one of Australia’s Top 50 Vineyards and the only vineyard in North East Victoria to be awarded with Sustainable Certification.
 We work with varieties carefully selected by our ancestors for their suitability to the Rutherglen conditions.
 We continue to restructure, develop and innovate to reflect changing markets and new technologies.

 The Moodemere Terroir